GT-McDowell-Lab/PyCAC/docs/chapter3/input.md

 ## Input

-To run a PyCAC simulation, one may choose to do one of the following:
+To run a CAC simulation, one may choose to do one of the following:

-1. create/modify `pycac.in`, which is then read by the [Python interface](../chapter4/README.md) to create `cac.in`
+1. create/modify `pycac.in`, which is then read by the [Python scripting interface](../chapter4/README.md) to create `cac.in`
 2. create/modify `cac.in`, in which the [commands](../chapter5/README.md) provide all input parameters for a CAC simulation.

 The `cac.in` file, along with the potential files (`embed.tab`, `pair.tab`, and `edens.tab` for the EAM potential; `lj.para` for the LJ potential), are read by the Fortran CAC code to [run the CAC simulation](../chapter1/comp-and-exec.md).